godotengine/godot-docs/engine_details/development/compiling/compiling_for_linuxbsd.rst

 After the build is completed, a new binary with a ``.llvm`` suffix will be created in the ``bin/`` folder.

-It's still recommended to use GCC for production builds as it produces smaller and faster binaries for godot.
+It's still recommended to use GCC for production builds as it's the compiler used for official builds and is more rigorously tested.

 If this error occurs: